 This exhibition will be the first dedicated presentation of Morisot’s work to be held in the US since 1987, the very first solo exhibition of her work to be mounted in Canada, and the first time since 1941 that a French national museum will devote a monographic show to this important painter.

-The exhibition is co-curated by Sylvie Patry, deputy director for collections & exhibitions and Gund Family Chief Curator, and Nicole Myers, the Lillian and James H. Clark curator of european painting and sculpture, at the Dallas Museum of Art.
+The exhibition is co-curated by Sylvie Patry, deputy director for curatorial affairs and collections at the Musée d'Orsay and consulting curator at the Barnes Foundation, and Nicole R. Myers, the Lillian and James H. Clark Curator of European Painting and Sculpture at the Dallas Museum of Art.